xpoke/Nicer-Reddit-RSS/README.md

     http://ip:8080/?limit=10
     http://ip:8080/?feed=cad769dfgbjhlk64kljhv7q&user=gallowboob&limit=20

-This script current only supports the feed, user and limit parameters.
+This script currently only supports the feed, user and limit parameters.
 You can get the parameters for the request from your own reddit profile: www.reddit.com/prefs/feeds

 ## Preview